chriskdon/chinese-checkers/server/vagrant/setup_tutorial.md

 2. `vagrant up`
 3. `vagrant ssh`

+**How To Run The Application**
+Run `sudo play "~run 8080"` in the `server-application/ChineseCheckersServer` folder.
+The application should automatically reload and compile the files when you change them.

 **Notes**
 1. The server you run in the Vagrant VM should be running on `0.0.0.0:8080`.
 This will be mapped to `127.0.0.1:8080` on your local computer.
 2. The folder in the vm `/vagrant` is mapped to the folder the where `vagrant up` was ran.
 So the current folder.